Male incontinence: the unspoken subject

-In support of World Continence Week 2017 we’ve put together a short guide to male incontinence dealing with the types, causes and how to deal with the symptoms so you can continue living independently.
+In support of Blue September 2017, which aims to raise awareness of Prostate Cancer in men and the symptoms to look out for - including incontinence - we’ve put together a short guide to male incontinence dealing with the types, causes and how to deal with the symptoms so you can continue living independently.

 Please feel free to share this on your social media so we can help end the awkwardness and make this largely unspoken subject heard!

 Despite increasing numbers of men being diagnosed with incontinence, many still find it difficult to discuss bodily functions in terms of health issues.

 Even though incontinence affects both younger and older generations, it is often seen as an uncomfortable subject to discuss; yet opening a dialogue with your doctor and family is the only way to find a solution.